-The first known opinion poll ever taken was during the 1824 presidential election North Carolina.
+The first known opinion poll ever taken was during the 1824 presidential election in North Carolina.
 The poll results showed that Andrew Jackson would win the popular vote over John Quincy Adams, which was proven correct and drew interest to the idea of polling.
 Polls continued to occur, though they were restricted to smaller elections until 1916.
 In the 1916 presidential election, The Literary Digest magazine started the first nationwide poll by mailing out postcards and counting the responses.
 They predicted the next five presidential races accurately.

 Statistics-Based Polling Prevails

 The problem with The Literary Digest’s poll was that it was based on responses from their own readers.
-Most of them were Repulicans.
+Most of them were Republicans.
 George Gallup, on the other hand, used a statistics-based survey in the 1936 election.
 While The Literary Digest predicted the Republican candidate would win, it was Gallup’s method that predicted Roosevelt would win – and he did, in a landslide.

 Modern Polling and its Troubles